Landlord and Tenant - CPLEA

 FAQ – Can a landlord ask for extra money if a tenant causes damage that costs more than the security deposit?

-Yes.
-A landlord can ask for extra money to cover the cost of damages greater than the security deposit.
+When there is damage more than the security deposit covers, the landlord may ask for extra money to cover the cost of damages greater than the security deposit.

 Landlords may need to take legal action to recover extra money.
 In court, they will have to prove: